US FDA approves Pfizer's Inlyta for kidney cancer

 | WASHINGTON

-WASHINGTON Pfizer's Inlyta drug for patients with advanced kidney cancer won approval from U.S. regulators, boosting the company's efforts to offset plunging Lipitor sales.
+WASHINGTON Pfizer's Inlyta drug for patients with advanced kidney cancer got the nod from U.S. regulators on Friday, boosting the company's plans to offset plunging Lipitor sales.

-The Food and Drug Administration on Friday said the drug, known generically as axitinib, is effective at treating patients who do not respond to another drug for kidney cancer.
+The Food and Drug Administration said the drug, known generically as axitinib, was effective at treating patients who did not respond to another drug for kidney cancer.

 Advanced kidney cancer starts in the lining of the kidney's small tubes.
 Inlyta works by blocking certain receptors that can influence tumor growth.